 #5 La Colombe d’Or

-Fifth on our list is La Colombe d’Or — an elegant mansion that was later transformed into a boutique hotel, bistro, and art gallery near Houston’s Museum and Theater Districts.
+Fifth on our list is La Colombe d’Or.
+Inspired by European salon culture and originally opened as the Fondren Mansion, the elegant mansion was later transformed into a boutique hotel, bistro, and art gallery near Houston’s Museum and Theater Districts.
 First constructed in 1923, La Colombe d’Or became a hotel in 1980 under the patronage of Steve Zimmerman.
-Pictured above in a post by @lacolombedorhtx on Instagram is the entrance to La Colombe d’Or.
+In the years that followed, the mansion hosted iconic overseas artists like Matisse.

 Houston’s Rottet Studio renovated the hotel.
 With their expertise, the whimsy, charm, and delicate detailing of the Fondren Mansion’s architecture were preserved.
 As shown in the posts by @lacolombedorhtx pictured above and below, many interior elements were also retained.

-Several apartments were converted into suites, and their interiors were thoughtfully designed by local firm Gin Design Group — spearheaded by Gin Braverman.
+Several apartments were converted into suites, and their interiors were thoughtfully designed by local firm Gin Design Group, which was spearheaded by Gin Braverman.
 The hotel’s interior combines early 20th century architectural accents, antique elements, modern art, contemporary silhouettes, and retro color palettes.

 Learn more about the hotel here.